population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 reported are that the place of work is closed (62%), being ill from any illness or quarantined (10%), and being laid off from the job (8%).

+![Impact on work and employment outcomes ---
+Rows 1 to 3 represent coefficients from linear model with household fixed effects.
+Dependent
+variables in columns 1 to 3 are dummy variables.
+Columns 4 and 5 represent relative risk ratios from fixed effects multinomial logit model, where 0 represents non-agricultural work, 1 represents agricultural work, and 2 represents unemployment](../figures/work_employment.pdf){#fig:work_employment}

+![Impact on different types of income  ---
+Panel B represents coefficients from fixed effects ordered logit model, so for dependent variables in columns 6 to 10, 0 represents no change, 1 represents an increase, and -1 represents a decrease.
+](../figures/income_sources.pdf){#fig:income_sources}

 In the medium run, the likelihood of market work is 2.5 percentage points lower than in non-lockdown periods.
 This suggests that the labor market was approaching but not yet fully recovered.